aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

 You can easily mix and match parameter providers within the same project for different needs.

-Depending on which Java version you are using, you configuration will differ.
-Note that you must also provide the concrete parameters module you want to use below - see the TODOs!
+Note that you must provide the concrete parameters module you want to use below - see the TODOs!

-=== "Maven Java 11+"
+=== "Maven"

     ```xml hl_lines="4-12 17 24 30-34"
     <dependencies>